Developer Guide

 Armada provides two main ways to run components locally for development.
 Choose the method that best fits your workflow.

-LocalDev automates the setup process and is the recommended way to get started:
+The mage dev targets automate the setup process and are the recommended way to get started:

 - Bootstraps required tools from